top of page

 You can also buy tickets at the museum if you prefer.

 One complimentary carer’s ticket is available for each eligible visitor.
 The carer's ticket does not need to be booked in advance.
 On arrival at the museum, please make yourself known along with the person you are caring for.
-Show the purchased ticket and either your carer's ID or your companion's proof of disability, and you will be issued your complimentary carer's ticket.
+Show the purchased ticket and your companion's proof of disability plus your carer’s ID, and you will be issued your complimentary carer's ticket.
 We will guarantee entry for 1 carer per eligible visitor.

 Last entry is at 4pm.